lkmandy/lkmandy/README.md

 ### Hi there 👋

-I'm a Mobile Engineer based in the beautiful mountainous town of Buea, Cameroon.
+I'm a Mobile Engineer based in Douala, Cameroon.
+I love contributing to Open-source projects and building tech communities

 - 🔭 I’m currently working on Flutter/Dart
 <!-- - 🌱 I’m currently learning  -->